EKMallon/MS5803_02/README.md

-The MS5803_05 example works well on my system, but I had to edit the .cpp file for the 2Bar to get it to compile without errors on my system:
+The MS5803_05 example works well on my system, but I had to edit the .cpp file for the 2Bar to get it to compile without errors:

-I added the line:
+I added the lines:

 // Some constants used in calculations below const uint64_t POW_2_31 = 2147483648ULL; // 2^31 = 2147483648